djehuti/dotfiles/bin/README.md

 then waits a while and does it again.
 This keeps your repo up-to-date (without actually updating any local branches) constantly.

-  * `git-new-workdir`

-This is the `git-new-workdir` script from the official Git source repo.
-Run it with no arguments to see its usage. tl;dr: cd to the parent of your project repo and run `git-new-workdir proj proj2 master` and it will create a `proj2` working directory (with `master` checked out on it) that is a peer of `proj`, and its `.git/*` subdirectories are (mostly) symlinked to `../../proj/.git/*` so they share all of the same local state.
-See [this link][gnw] or Google for more info on this.

   * `ctw`
   * `gbv`